comparison guide

 How can an AI receptionist reduce veterinary no-shows?

 VantaWeb's Anna triggers a three-touch confirmation sequence: immediate SMS/email confirmation at booking, 48-hour reminder with prep instructions, and day-of confirmation.
-Practices using automated three-touch confirmation report 30-50% reductions in no-show rates vs. single-confirmation workflows.
-For a practice with 60 daily appointments at 28% baseline no-show, that is 8-9 recovered appointments per day in recaptured production.
+Automated three-touch confirmation sequences can meaningfully reduce no-show rates compared to a single confirmation email, similar to what industry three-touch confirmation practices report.
+For a practice with 60 daily appointments at 28% baseline no-show, even a modest improvement recaptures multiple appointments per day in recaptured production.

 How does an AI receptionist handle emotionally distressed callers in a veterinary context?